AdaCore/langkit/doc/internals/incremental_parsing_design.rst

 In the paper, when you make an edit, you will invalidate all affected nodes in the packrat tables.
-The problem is that this does not only include directly affected nodes - nodes that are found overlapping with the edit - but also any parent of thoses, for obvious reasons.
+The problem is that this does not only include directly affected nodes - nodes that are found overlapping with the edit - but also any parent of those, for obvious reasons.

 Ideally, we would like to keep those nodes, but only modify their contents.